thegetty/scores/content/03/index.md

     section: commentary
 commentary:
   link: "/03/commentary/"
-  blurb: "This suite of pieces by Italian composer Sylvano Bussotti represents some of the most visually expressive—even psychedelic—of any of the experimental notations that David Tudor performed during the 1950s.
-While some of the pieces in Bussotti’s *Five Piano Pieces* employ traditional elements of musical notation, others ask the performer to learn customized symbol systems and require the performer to make calculations. *No. 3* leaves the pianist largely on their own to devise their own system for decoding and realizing a performance."
+  blurb: "This suite of pieces by the Italian composer Sylvano Bussotti represents some of the most visually expressive—even psychedelic—of any of the experimental notations that David Tudor performed during the 1950s.
+While some of the parts in Bussotti’s *Five Piano Pieces for David Tudor* employ traditional elements of musical notation, others ask the performer to learn customized symbol systems and make calculations. *No. 3* of the five pieces leaves the pianist largely on their own to devise their own system for decoding and realizing a performance."
 score:
   objects:
     - id: "154"